inikolaev/jmh/README.md

 # JMH Example
-This is a simple JMH benchmarks to demonstrate how several independant opertions can be executed in parallel by different ALUs.
+This is a simple JMH benchmarks to demonstrate how several independant operations can be executed in parallel by different ALUs.

 ### Building
 `mvn clean package`